 The main limitation is the actual capability of resistance of the equipment.
 Again, this applies to all training equipment, but it needs to be said nonetheless.
 Using an exercise bike means that the maximum resistance is capped.
 As you do build serious muscle on your legs, there will eventually be a point where you can only do so much, and you become better at building your muscular endurance rather than strength.
 This type of plateau is just a part of fitness.

 Ultimately, you can absolutely build up your leg muscles with an exercise bike.
 There’s no way around it.
 If you put in the work, you’ll get results, and it is as simple as that.
-There are limitations to it, but they're always are in fitness.
+There are limitations to it, but they’re always is when it comes to fitness.

 If you are concerned about how far it can take you, why not look into some bodyweight exercises that you can do alongside the exercise bike to really hammer home your leg gains!